k-u-bux/kubux-ai-image-generator/readme.md

   - Control the number of generation steps for quality vs. speed
   - Adjust image size/resolution scale
   - Customize UI scaling to suit your display
-  - Choose from a menu of available models
+  - Choose from a menu of available AI models
 - **Organized Storage**: Images are saved in categorized directories based on prompts

 ## Installation